ARDSys/ardcore/community_extensions/docs/technical-guide.md

 Before submitting, ensure your extension:
 - ✅ Has clear README.md with setup instructions
 - ✅ Includes `.env.example` with required API keys
-- ✅ Lists all dependencies
+- ✅ Has `requirements.txt` file listing all additional dependencies
-- ✅ Runs without manual intervention
+- ✅ Runs without manual intervention after dependency installation
 - ✅ Includes logging for transparency
 - ✅ Is reproducible by others